dmitry-ed-gusev/k8s-cloud-lab/README.md

 # K8s and Cloud Laboratory Project

-Kubernetes and Cloud Learning Laboratory.
+Kubernetes and Cloud Learning Laboratory Project.
 Dmitrii Gusev (C), 2024

+[TOC]

-## Tech Docs
+## Tech Docs and Resources

 Here are some useful tech resources and documentation for this Lab Project: